akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

+This readme file is for all the shell permissions  code in this directory

+0- Created a script '0-iam_bety' that switches the current user to the user betty using the command  'su betty'.

-This readme file is for all the shell permissions  code in this directory Created the 1-who_am_i file that contains the code for printing the effective username of the current user of a file
+1- Created the 1-who_am_i file that contains the code for printing the effective username of the current user of a file.

+2- Created script or bash file that prints all the groups the current user is part of using the command 'groups'.

+3- Created a script that changes the owner of a file hello to the user betty using the code 'su chown hello betty'.

+4-Created a script that creates an empty file called hello using the command 'touch hello'

+5-Created a script that adds execute permission to the owner of the file hello using the command 'chmod u+x hello'

+6-Created a script that adds execute permission to the owner and the group owner, and read permission to other users to the file hello.